aminere/spider-engine/README.md

-Spider HTML5 / WebGL engine - https://spiderengine.io
+Open Source Creation Engine - https://spiderengine.io

 ## What is Spider Engine?
 Spider is an open source 2D/3D engine and a content editor.
 It is dedicated to enabling fast creation and publishing of real-time content on the web.